mbvivek/DEAN-Stack/README.md

 # Working
 #### Client
-`client` is built on Angular - a powerful front-end framework.
+Built on Angular - a powerful front-end framework.
 At first user needs to use `uport` app and scan the QR code on the login screen to login.

 After logging in, an example smart contract is written in solidity language.
 You can deploy the deploy a contract, fetch events from it, and update it.

 Every result of an action will be logged in the logs.

 #### Server
-`server` is built on NodeJS.
-The `server` is connected to Ethereum `test-rpc` using `web3` and to `mongo-db` using `mongoose`.
-The `client` will interact with the `server` using REST APIs.
-The `server`, upon request from the `client`, deploys contract on the `test-rpc`, fetches events from a contract and updates a contract.
-Appropriate `response` is sent back to the `client` after serving the `request`.
+Built on NodeJS and Express framework.
+Server is connected to Ethereum test-rpc using `web3` and connected to MongoDB using `mongoose`.

+Client will interact with the server using REST APIs.
+The server, upon request from the client, deploys contract on the test-rpc, fetches events from a contract and updates a contract.
+An appropriate response is sent back to the client after serving the request.

+# Utilities
-> `server` now has solidity compiler in-built.
-Means, no need to use any other apps like `remix` to compile solidity files.
-With just one function call, you get the ABI and bytecode of the solidity file.
+> The framework has solidity compiler in-built and methods compile, deploy and interact with smart contracts.
+Means, no need to use any third-party apps such as `remix` to compile, deploy and interact with smart contracts.

-> `mongo-db` can be used to store any off-chain data.